-TIP #2: Unless you are truly petrified of bugs and fear you might drop it, if you get the opportunity be brave and volunteer to hold a bug.
+TIP #2: Unless you are truly petrified of bugs and fear you might drop it, be brave and volunteer to hold a bug if you get the opportunity to.
 It might be freaky at the time, but it’s not every day that you get to actually hold a tarantula or scorpion in the palm of your hand!
 (Note: to hold a bug you need to be of a minimum age.)

-For more information see the Victoria Bug Zoo website.
+To learn more about the attraction see the Victoria Bug Zoo website.

 Other articles that might be of interest include the following: